onlyquake/xonotic-wiki/Programming-QuakeC-things-in-Xonotic.md

 ## List of WEAPON functions

 This is a created list of functions to modify/create weapons.
-There are incomplete explanations for each function.
+There may be incomplete explanations for each function.

 There are contents taken from [`qcsrc/common/weapons/all.qh`](https://timepath.github.io/scratchspace/d0/ddd/weapons_2all_8qh_source.html)